serverless/dashboard/docs/nodejs-sdk.md

 Errors.

-Tag keys on `captureWarning` are validated the same way as tag keys on `setTag()`.
+Tag keys on `captureWarning` are validated the same way as tag keys on `setTag`.

 ### Structured Logs with captureError and captureWarning

 The `captureWarning` and `captureError` methods will send the content to Serverless Console in a binary format.
-To enable humand readability these methods will also output a structured-log JSON string, like the one shown below.
+To enable human-readability these methods will also output a structured-log JSON string, like the one shown below.